Solvers

 Primal-dual hybrid gradient method (PDLP)

-HiGHS includes the cuPDLP-C primal-dual hybrid gradient method for LP (PDLP).
-On Linux and Windows, this can be run on an NVIDIA GPU.
-On a CPU, it is unlikely to be competitive with the HiGHS interior point or simplex solvers.
+HiGHS includes the cuPDLP-C primal-dual hybrid gradient method for LP (PDLP), and also has a native PDLP solver, HiPDLP.
+On Linux and Windows, these solvers can be run on an NVIDIA GPU.
+On a CPU, they are unlikely to be competitive with the HiGHS interior point or simplex solvers.

-Setting the option solver to "pdlp" forces the PDLP solver to be used
+• Setting the option solver to "pdlp" forces the cuPDLP-C solver to be used

 Basic solution